 Camp Helen State Park is a place where visitors can explore an environment rich in natural and cultural resources.
-The park is bordered by the Gulf of Mexico on three sides, and by Lake Powell, one of the largest coastal dune lakes in Florida.
+The park is bordered by the Gulf of Mexico on three sides, and by Lake Powell.
+The peninsula provides access to the resources of the Gulf and Lake Powell.
+Lake Powell is on of the largest coastal dune lakes in Florida which are rare worldwide; in the US they occur only along the gulf coast.

 This 180-acre park is for day use only.
 Activities include swimming, beachcombing, nature study, hiking and both freshwater and saltwater fishing.